Lil: Less is Less When Applying Post-Training Sparse-Attention Algorithms in Long-Decode Stage: Introduction

 \section{Introduction}

-Large language models (LLMs)~\cite{openai2024o1, damai2024deepseek} exhibit strong capabilities across a wide range of complex tasks, such as automatic code generation~\cite{wang2023how} and creative writing~\cite{yushi2024longbench}.
-Users interact with LLMs through natural-language-based prompts---sequences of tokens\footnote{Tokens may be thought of roughly as words.}.
-This combination of usability and capability has driven rapid and widespread adoption.
-As a result, LLMs must now be deployed at scale to handle an increasingly large and diverse set of requests, including long-input requests (e.g., document-question answering~\cite{bai2024longbench, yushi2024longbench, longformer, wu2025loongserve}), long-output requests (e.g., chain-of-thought reasoning~\cite{aime, math500, yao2023react}, long-form writing~\cite{yushi2024longbench}, code generation~\cite{wang2023how}), as well as requests requiring both~\cite{wu2025resum}.
-Longer inputs and outputs significantly increase inference latency and resource consumption, posing substantial challenges for large-scale deployment.
+Large language models (LLMs)~\cite{openai2024o1, damai2024deepseek, mimo2025audio, mimo2025flash} exhibit strong capabilities across a wide range of complex tasks, such as software engineering~\cite{wang2023how, hu2023pcrml, liang2025diffedit, liu2025llmigrate}, writing~\cite{bai2024longbench}, and math solving~\cite{gsm8k, aime, math500}.
+Users interact with LLMs through natural-language-based prompts (sequences of tokens).
+This combination of capability and usability has driven rapid and widespread adoption of LLMs.
+As a result, LLMs must now be deployed at scale to handle an increasingly large and diverse set of requests, including long-input requests (e.g., document-question answering~\cite{bai2024longbench}), long-output requests (e.g., chain-of-thought reasoning~\cite{yao2023react} and long-form writing~\cite{bai2024longbench}, and code generation~\cite{wang2023how}), as well as requests requiring both~\cite{wu2025resum}.
+Longer inputs and outputs substantially increase inference latency and resource consumption, posing great challenges for large-scale deployment.

 To address these inference challenges, prior work typically decomposes inference into two stages: prefill and decode.
 In the \textbf{prefill} stage, the model processes tokens given by users.
 It computes the Key (K) and Value (V) vectors for all tokens, stores these vectors in the KV cache, and generates the first output token to initiate the decode stage.
 In the \textbf{decode} stage, the model iteratively processes each newly generated token.
 It computes the KV vectors for the new token, appends these vectors to the KV cache, and generates the next token.
 This process repeats until a specified stopping criterion is met.
 This paper focuses on accelerating the decode stage, which dominates total inference time~\cite{hu2025raas, yao2023react}, especially in reasoning-intensive tasks.